-- Intern wages – Interns will be paid the Real Living Wage which is announced in October/November.
-As soon as the rates are confirmed we will update the web page.
+- Intern wages – Interns will be paid the Real Living Wage of £12 per hour, totalling £1,776.
 You will pay the student via PAYE.

-- Subsidy – UWE Bristol will provide 100% of the funding.
+- Subsidy – UWE Bristol will provide 100% of the funding (£1,776).
 This will be paid to you when the internship finishes.

 - All internships should be finished by September 2024.

 - Funding is allocated on a first come, first served basis.

 - The salary provided has been informed by guidance from the Living Wage Foundation in respect to national living costs and appropriate pay.